redhat-cop/network.telemetry/README.md

 [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
 Please read and familiarize yourself with this document.

 ## Release notes

 Release notes are available [here](https://github.com/redhat-cop/network.telemetry/blob/main/CHANGELOG.rst).

-## Licensing

-GNU General Public License v3.0 or later.

-See [COPYING](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.

 ## Contributing to this collection